MelonLoverShake/WeatherPredictionClassifer/README.md

-Here's a polished GitHub description for your project:

----

 # 🌦️ Weather Prediction Machine Learning Model

 A comprehensive machine learning solution for predicting weather conditions using historical meteorological data.
 This project trains a Random Forest classifier to forecast weather summaries based on various atmospheric parameters.